 The sooner you believe this, the less insecure you’ll become about your own issues.

 The thing with social media is that people usually post pictures and update statuses when cool, romantic, awesome things happen during the day.
-Yeah people post about a jerk who cut them off in traffic, but you don’t see people post statuses like: “Just argued with my husband.
-Pissed off as hell,” or anything like that.
+You just don’t see people post statuses like: “Just argued with my husband." or "My wife is nagging me again!” or anything like that.
 No, instead you’ll see cute pictures of color-coordinated church outfits.